ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

 Try to write a couple notes of what happened during the day in my momentodb activity journal, which syncs to [this Google Sheet](https://docs.google.com/spreadsheets/d/1nZ-iliU7MtRPoAdP-HbjBees6u3-NIlicHRfewD0Q7A/edit?gid=1108618816#gid=1108618816).
+I specifically try to note at least one thing about work, and one other thing.

 *Enforcement mechanism:* I have a recurring daily task to do this.